-In addition, the Vice President for Advancement coordinates programs and activities of the Alumni Association and serves as staff liaison to both the Nominating Committee and the Advancement Committee of the Board of Trustees.
+In addition, this Vice President coordinates programs and activities of the Alumni Association and serves as staff liaison to the Development, Alumni and Public Affairs Committee of the Board of Trustees.

-The Vice President for Advancement reports to the President.
+The Vice President for Development and Alumni Relations reports to the President.

-2.3.5 Vice President of Communications
+2.3.5 Vice President for Public Relations